Andrettin/Wyrmsun/readme.txt

 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).
 - Added caltrops and trap objects (graphics by b_o).
 - Gold, lumber, coal, food and score icons reworked (by Jinn).
+- Added "Civilized (Bronze)" and "Civilized (Iron)" tech level and max tech level options in the Single Player Game Setup menu.
+- The cursor now properly changes according to civilization outside of the RTS mode (in the menus and in Grand Strategy mode).

 * Quests
 - Added The Battle of Magetobria quest.